LMoyn/COE332/README.md

 # Instructions on how to build an image with the Dockerfile provided

-The code may be containerized by using
+The code in the homework02 folder may be containerized by using

+`docker build -t username/json-parser:1.0 .`

+in the terminal. "username" should be replaced with the user's Dockerhub username.
+This container may be accessed by using

+`docker run --rm -it username/json-parser:1.0 /bin/bash`

+Inside the container, our code can be run as described in the above section

 # Instructions on how to run the scripts inside a container

-Once we have containerized the scripts, we can run them by using
+Once we have containerized the scripts, we can run them without entering the container. using `docker run`

 # Instructions on how to run the unit test(s)